hitomowoshi/hitomowoshi.github.io/_posts/2020-10-24-random-thoughts.md

 > Go ecosystem is nice for networking stuff, so probably we gonna have more and more "hacking" stuff written in go

+## Frameworks

+> What I found works best for me is to read through one or two frameworks to learn their implementation architecture and then build a very minimalistic version that works best for me!

 ## DÀNH CẢ THANH XUÂN CHO NHỮNG ĐIỀU VỤN VẶT NƠI CÔNG SỞ

 This topic make me think that I should do something to prevent this